fengxia41103/myblog/content/thoughts/silence.md

 gift or present or handbags or roses or whatever?

-If you still love, even just yourself, give the piece of your life to that person, who happens to be there, to be sitting next to you, to be sharing that segment of memory with you, whether you like it or not.
+If you still love, even just yourself, give the piece of your life to that person, whose hand you just held, whose night you just spent with, whose skin you just touched, whose name you just said, whose smell you just can't forget, whose will to share that segment of memory with you, fully.
+Don't busy yourself with the boring phone, really.
 If you have the power to revert time or wipe it clean afterwards, your time is actually more than what I can imagine.
 But for now, if you are a walking body with all the fits and emotions and desires like I have, please, look at him, look at her, how wonderful that is, that this human being, also chose to have you, in memory, in life, in time.